- How to add new indicators to existing core layers of a data catalog

-How to add data for new indicators to a new core layer in a data catalog
+- How to add data for existing indicators to a new core layer in a data catalog

 This article is particularly aimed at clients that use the InstantAtlas National Data Service and wish to add their own new indicators and core layers to their existing Data Catalog.
 It is assumed that you have already followed the instructions on the Data Catalog | National Data Service Integration page.